 Reliable information presented with sufficient uniformity for comparison and analysis is critical for effective systematic stewardship.
+Moreover, more extensive and more reliable disclosure may help overcome what has been forcefully argued is the market's underpricing of climate change risk.
 Should institutional investors and asset managers be "information takers" with respect to these largely private efforts or should they engage to strengthen this private ordering approach to disclosure?
 Because this disclosure would have implications across the portfolio, efforts to improve it would be cost effective.
-It should lead to better pricing of systematic risk, which may discipline specific companies and also provide information useful to a systematic steward; it should enhance the effectiveness of activist climate change intermediaries in framing firm-specific initiatives.
-These reporting standards are voluntary and relatively few firms are compliant; reporting firms often attach "Sustainability Reports" outside the four corners of their financial statements.
+More extensive disclosure should lead to better pricing of systematic risk, which may discipline specific companies and also provide information useful to a systematic steward; it should enhance the effectiveness of activist climate change intermediaries in framing firm-specific initiatives.
+These reporting standards are voluntary, at least for US issuers, and relatively few firms are compliant; reporting firms often attach "Sustainability Reports" outside the four corners of their financial statements.
 Should institutional investors and asset managers undertake either initiatory or responsive firm-specific measures to establish standards of wider and deeper voluntary disclosure?
-Instead of a private ordering approach, should institutional investors support mandatory disclosure, a regulatory approach that would standardize and compel disclosure?
+One easy step would be for systematic stewards to insist on compliance with the reporting standards set by this new ISSB as part of their governance guidelines.
+Instead of a voluntary opt-in approach, facilitated by shareholder pressure, should they support mandatory disclosure, a regulatory approach that would standardize and compel disclosure?